prometheus-community/elasticsearch_exporter/README.md

 | --------              | ----------- |
 | es.uri                | Address (host and port) of the Elasticsearch node we should connect to.
 This could be a local node (`localhost:9200`, for instance), or the address of a remote Elasticsearch server.
 When basic auth is needed, specify as: `<proto>://<user>:<password>@<host>:<port>`.
 E.G., `http://admin:pass@localhost:9200`.
 | es.all                | If true, query stats for all nodes in the cluster, rather than just the node we connect to.
+| es.indices            | If true, query stats for all indices in the cluster.
 | es.timeout            | Timeout for trying to get stats from Elasticsearch. (ex: 20s) |
 | es.ca                 | Path to PEM file that contains trusted CAs for the Elasticsearch connection.
 | es.client-private-key | Path to PEM file that contains the private key for client auth when connecting to Elasticsearch.